scJagatha2002/Ecommerce_F/README.md

-# Getting Started with Frontend
+# Getting Started with React Frontend

 ## Packages That needs To Be Installed
 Material UI - [https://mui.com/material-ui/getting-started/installation/]